JepSensei/G10-MiniProject2/README.md

 ## Project Goals / Services provided by the application

-1. To have online coffee shop from the customers.
+1. To have online coffee shop from the customers
 2. For inquiry about the menu of the Coffee Shop using chatbot API
-3. Location of the store in website.
+3. Location of the store in website using Contact Us Google Map
-4.
-5.

 ## TECHNOLOGIES USED